reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-classic-apis.md

 Inside the test method, it first prepares optional request parameters, creating a map containing key-value pairs.
 These parameters might include details such as the page number for pagination.

 Then, it invokes the `executeHttpMethod()` method of the `UserSimpleHttpRequestHelper` class, passing the prepared parameters.
-This method executes an HTTP request using the Apache HTTP client and returns the response body as a string.
+This method executes an HTTP request using the Apache HttpClient and returns the response body as a string.

 After executing the HTTP request, the test verifies the response body.
 It asserts that the response body is not empty, ensuring that the HTTP request was successful and returned some data.